salami162/gps-fun/README.md

 ```
 python manage.py kmeans -c 4 -src './data/wwc_conf_dataset_tiny.csv' -dest './data/trained_output.csv'
 ```
-Given a csv file of locations, generates clusters and outputs them into another csv file.
-The following command will output 4 clusters, with the lat/lng of the centers in `./data/trained_output.csv`
+Given a csv file of locations, generates clusters and outputs the cluster centers into another csv file.
+The above command will output 4 clusters, with the lat/lng of the centers in `./data/trained_output.csv`

 ## Recommended Reading